 I like to throw in a long-lasting chew that Loki can settle down with after mastering her destruction box.
 I usually wrap it up in paper so it’s more of a challenge for her.
 This treat is called a paddywack and is a dried beef product.
 It also claims to help fight plaque and tartar in dogs.

 Be warned they are rather hard so if you have a small dog you may need to break them up into smaller pieces.
 But because they’re particularly strong, they keep our Loki out of trouble for an hour or so.
-You could also try throwing in some bully sticks or beef tripe if you’d rather miss the workout!
+You could also try throwing in some bully sticks like below, or beef tripe if you’d rather miss the workout!

 And lastly, I’ve added a Trixie treat ball I bought from Amazon.
 This one’s particularly good because it has an inbuilt labyrinth.
 The treats don’t fall out as quickly so it keeps Loki out of trouble for a while.
 It seems pretty robust too if your dog’s a chewer.
 If you’d like to check this one out you can do so here.